Prankster (comics)

-The Prankster (Oswald Hubert Loomis) is a supervillain appearing in media published by DC Comics, primarily as an enemy of Superman.
+The Prankster (Oswald Hubert Loomis) is a supervillain appearing in American comic books published by DC Comics, primarily as an enemy of Superman.
 The Prankster's particular gimmick is the use of various practical jokes and gags in committing his crimes.

 Publication history

 The Prankster first appeared in Action Comics #51 (August 1942) and was created by Jerry Siegel and John Sikela.

 Fictional character biography

 Golden Age version

 The Prankster in his first appearance, Action Comics #51, art by John Sikela.

 The original Prankster is Oswald Loomis, a criminal and conman who uses elaborate practical jokes and publicity campaigns to commit crimes.
 In his debut in Action Comics #51, the Prankster and his assistants break into a series of banks and force the employees to accept money.
 They even throw money at people in the streets.
 After he becomes famous for this joke, the Prankster enters yet another bank and takes all the money, also taking Lois Lane hostage.
 Superman, who had suspected the Prankster was up to no good, follows him to his lair.
 The Prankster seals his henchmen and Lois behind a sheet of glass and releases deadly gas, but Superman manages to rescue them and retrieve the money, while the Prankster is able to escape.

 The Prankster returned several times to plague Superman throughout the Golden Age.
 As part of his advertisements for getting rewards for missing items, the Prankster later had his henchmen kidnap Lois and printed a story for Superman to pay a ransom of $50,000.00.
 Upon delivering the ransom to the location and finding out that the Prankster is in a lead bunker, Superman rescues Lois and informs the police about where to find the Prankster and his henchmen.

 One of his more novel schemes involved the backing of several criminal leaders.
 The Prankster files copyright to own the English language.
 Once he gains legal ownership of the alphabet, the Prankster begins requiring payment of anyone using the written word.
 Superman is at first unable to do anything, as the Prankster is not breaking the law.
 Eventually, Superman discovers that the Prankster had hired an impostor to replace the registrar at the copyright office, and he turns the Prankster over to the authorities.